-- radiance is an intuitive planning system that properly simulates the parameters that must be decided in IORT procedures. - The possibility of studying several plans improves the preparation of the specialist for the real situations to be afforded during the procedure. - radiance allows discussing the best approach for a concrete case and eases the specialist to analyze a simulation prepared by another one.
-This exchange of specific information about an IORT treatment is an essential contribution to the system. - The cases and the simulations gathered are type cases that will allow specialists to quickly learn to use radiance.
-This learning will also allow studying IORT procedures from an approach that would not possible without radiance, as it allows checking what happens when modifying the treatment parameters.
-Moreover, these training cases ensure the correct use and knowledge of possibilities and properly simulate an IORT procedure with radiance.
+- Radiance is an intuitive planning system that properly simulates the parameters that must be decided in IORT procedures. - The possibility of studying several plans improves the preparation of the specialist for the real situations to be afforded during the procedure. - Radiance allows discussing the best approach for a concrete case and eases the specialist to analyze a simulation prepared by another one.
+This exchange of specific information about an IORT treatment is an essential contribution to the system.

+The cases and the simulations gathered are type cases that will allow specialists to quickly learn to use Radiance.
+This learning will also allow studying IORT procedures from an approach that would not be possible without Radiance, as it allows checking what happens when modifying the treatment parameters.
+Moreover, these training cases ensure the correct use and knowledge of possibilities and properly simulate an IORT procedure with Radiance.

-Further studies on the usage of PB (Pencil Beam) and Monte Carlo for specific locations showed that these algorithms has identified several aspects of IOERT (Intraoperative Electron Radiotherapy) treatment that cannot be evaluated with conventional water phantom measures. radiance IOERT simulation and planning system moves one step forward to more precise dose estimation by the inclusion of this algorithm.
+Further studies on the usage of PB (Pencil Beam) and Monte Carlo for specific locations showed that these algorithms identify several aspects of IOERT treatment that cannot be evaluated with conventional water phantom measures. radiance IOERT simulation and planning system moves one step forward to more precise dose estimation by the inclusion of this algorithm.
 The use of PB and MC allows quantifying and predicting the influence of several parameters in this IOERT breast model.

-Comparisons between different Oncologist Radiotherapists (ORs) showed that the ORs provided completely equivalent plans for 65% of the cases evaluated, and this percentage increases up to 85% if the RO has information about the surgical procedure.
+between different Comparisons Oncologist Radiotherapists (ORs) showed that the ORs provided completely equivalent plans for 65% of the cases evaluated, and this percentage increases up to 85% if the RO has information about the surgical procedure.
 This suggests that simulation has to be carried out with specialized surgical input, which will set the criteria to select the surgical access and help in the definition of the high risk areas.
-When there is agreement in contouring protocol, and there is information from the surgical procedure, all ORs provided equivalent simulations.
+When there is agreement in the contouring protocol and information from the surgical procedure, all ORs provide equivalent simulations.